sebapersson/petab_sciml/docs/src/format.md

   - `setValue`: Sets the current value of the target to the value specified in `targetValue`.
 The target must be a constant target.
   - `setRate`: Sets the time derivative of the target to `targetValue`.
 The target must be a differential target.
   - `setAssignment`: Sets the target to the symbolic value of `targetValue`.
 The target must be an algebraic target.
-  - `setParameter`: Assigns the value of a model parameter to a neural network output.
-In this case, `targetValue` must be a neural network output.
+  - `setParameter`: Assigns the value of a model parameter to a neural network output. `targetValue` must be a neural network output.
 - `targetValue` [STRING, required]:
   The value or expression that will be used to change the target.
 The interpretation of this value depends on the specified `operationType`.